Customizing a VM Using cloud-init in VMware Cloud Director

 -e guestinfo.userdata.encoding="gzip+base64"

-The above command assumes your local machine is running Linux.
+The above command assumes your local machine is running Linux/macOS.
 If your local machine is running Windows, you can run the following command in PowerShell:

 $metadata = [convert]::ToBase64String((Get-Content -path "metadata.yaml" -Encoding byte))